wizd/mcp-proxy/README.md

 - `options`: Global options for the server, When `options.authTokens` is set, It will be the global authentication token for all clients.

 ### **`mcpServers`**
-Server Configuration, Adopt the same configuration format as other MCP Clients.
+MCP server configuration, Adopt the same configuration format as other MCP Clients.

 For stdio mcp servers, the `command` field is required.
-For SSE clients, the `command` field is optional.
 - `command`: The command to run the MCP client.
 - `args`: The arguments to pass to the command.
 - `env`: The environment variables to set for the command.
 - `options`: Options specific to the client.

 For sse mcp servers, the `url` field is required.
-For stdio clients, the `url` field is optional.
 - `url`: The URL of the MCP client.
 - `headers`: The headers to send with the request to the MCP client.